fsprojects/fantomas/docs/docs/contributors/Solution Structure.md

 This is a very custom fork of the F# compiler.
 We only expose a single parse function to construct the untyped syntax tree.
 We achieve this by taking the files necessary to compile the F# parser from source (via `paket`).
-This limits the dependency footprint that our compiler has, comparing to the official [F# compiler NuGet package](https://www.nuget.org/packages/FSharp.Compiler.Service).
+This limits the dependency footprint that our compiler has, compared to the official [F# compiler NuGet package](https://www.nuget.org/packages/FSharp.Compiler.Service).

 Note that the AST returned by `Fantomas.FCS` looks identical to what the official F# compiler returns.
 However, the AST is not binary compatible.
 It is most likely that Fantomas contains a newer version of the Syntax tree than the official F# compiler.